Than on a surfboard out at sea

 - Mohs Scale of Science Fiction Hardness: A straight up 1 on the scale, although there are some realistic elements, such as Stitch being too dense to swim as a result of all that condensed muscle in him (although his much stronger immediate successor 627 can float according to Jumba).
 The later sequel material added some fantasy elements, further reinforcing this.

-- Name and Name: The franchise itself, as well as three of the four films, and two of the three TV series (although the anime is titled Yuna & Stitch in some countries, just not in English or Japanese).
+- Name and Name: The franchise itself, which—as many people tend to forget—is spelled with an ampersand (&), not with the word "and".
+This also applies to three of the four films and two of the three TV series (although the anime is titled Yuna & Stitch in some countries, just not in English or Japanese).

 - No One Gets Left Behind: Exactly the message of the whole franchise.
 Granted, it's actually "nobody", not "no one", but still the ʻohana motto is the page quote for a reason.